C.J. Uzomah Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 Matchup vs. New York

-- Uzomah has averaged 55 receiving yards per game over his two career matchups against the Jets, 29.5 more than his over/under in Sunday's game.
+- Uzomah's 55 receiving yards per game in his two career matchups against the Jets are 29.5 more than his over/under for Sunday's game.

 - Note: Uzomah's stats vs. Jets date back to 2016.